web3privacy/web3privacy/README.md

 - [Deeper Network](https://www.deeper.network) - Web 3.0 infrastructure of the users, by the users, for the users.
 - [Motherbored](https://store.motherbored.limited) - #dVPN hardware (node + SM card)
 - [RoninDojo Tanto](https://samouraiwallet.com/ronin) - Fully validating Bitcoin full node.
 Served over a Tor hidden service.
+- [Avado](https://www.mysterium.network/avado) - A plug-and-play hardware device that connects users to many different kinds of blockchains.
+Their node-running software makes it easy and efficient for users to help power multiple networks at once, and earn crypto in the process.

 ## VPN
 - [Boring Protocol](https://boringprotocol.io) - A Decentralized VPN on Solana.
+- [Mysterium VPN](https://www.mysterium.network/mysteriumvpn) - A global, distributed network powered by everyday people.
+Network participants are incentivised to share their resources in a supply and demand marketplace, helping others gain access to the open internet.

 ## Marketplace
 - [Orchid](https://www.orchid.com) - Orchid is a platform that enables an onion routing network incentivized by OXT and a multi-hop VPN client.